oasis-observatory/oasis-generator/README.md

-# oasis-generator

-OASIS Generator v0.1 - Open Artificial Superintelligence Scenario Generator
+# OASIS Generator v0.1 - Open Artificial Superintelligence Scenario Generator
 Experimental generator producing single- and multi-ASI foresight scenarios using open hermeneutic models.

 The **OASIS Generator Alpha** is an open-source module for creating narrative simulations of Artificial Superintelligence (ASI) emergence and interaction.